ActSonic: Recognizing Everyday Activities from Inaudible Acoustic Wave Around the Body

 \subsection{Peer-reviewed Data Annotation Protocol}

 To provide annotations for active acoustic data via ground-truth egocentric video data, we utilized the ANU-CVML Video Annotation Tool (Vidat)~\cite{zhang2020vidat} to annotate all ground-truth egocentric video data with action annotations.
-Subsequently, we synchronized the timestamps of acoustic and video data using a clapping action with a distinct acoustic signature.
+Subsequently, we synchronized the timestamps of the acoustic and video data using a clapping action at the beginning of the recording, which had a distinct acoustic signature.
 We then developed separate postprocessing scripts to align video annotations with acoustic echo profiles.
 To ensure accurate annotation of activities in a naturalistic setting, we implemented a peer-reviewed annotation process.
 In this procedure, one annotator from the research team labeled the data, while another researcher independently reviewed the annotations and provided feedback.
 After a phase of revision and approval from the reviewer, the annotated labels were incorporated into the \name{} dataset.

-\section{Performance Evaluation}
+\section{PERFORMANCE EVALUATION}

 We evaluated the performance of \name{} on the data collected in user studies.
 Our evaluation can be partitioned into two phases.
 In the first phase, we evaluate the activity recognition performance on the prompted sessions of the semi-in-the-wild user study.
 Subsequently, we benchmark the performance of \name{} on unconstrained sessions of the user study.
 For both scenarios, we employed a leave-one-participant-out strategy, to evaluate its performance without the need to collect training data from any new user in new environments.